Cleaning Grave Markers

 Immediate Result Method

-1. Apply D/2 Biological Solution with a brush, roller, hand pump sprayer (garden style pump sprayer) or low pressure power sprayer.
+Apply D/2 Biological Solution with a brush, roller, plastic spray bottle or hand pump sprayer (garden style pump sprayer).
+We prefer the plastic spray bottle.

-5. Lightly mist with water and continue scrubbing.
+Lightly mist with water and continue scrubbing eith the soft bristle brush.

 Reapply if rain occurs within 12 hours of application.